Annual Technical Report 2005 on Trademark Information Activities submitted by Estonia (SCIT/ATR/TM/2005/EE)

 V. Activities in the field of computerized trademark search systems

-Common Software Version 3.2.2. used for administration and examination procedures.
-The data concerning more than 10,000 international trademarks and their images were downloaded from WIPO server and added to the database of trademarks using SPIRIT-MECA software.
+Common Software Version 3.2.4. used for administration procedures.
+The data concerning international trademarks and their images are downloaded from WIPO server and added to the database of trademarks using SPIRIT-MECA software.

 VI.
 Administration of trademark services available to the public (relating to facilities, e.g., for lodging applications, registering trademarks, assisting clients with search procedures, obtaining official publications and registry extracts)